Pages on the site

 As you know I have a diverse range of interests, though they are often linked in some way.
 When the Model A finally finds a space on the bench, it's going to need a seat cover and two leather 'front's' for the toolboxes, so I have a hankering to learn about leather working.
 I've also made one or two knives...

 Leatherworking is one of many hobbies for which you can buy a huge range of tools with an equally huge range of qualities.
-I'm a beginner, unwilling to invest in some I may be no good at, and unsure of what tools are really useful.
+I'm a beginner, unwilling to invest in something I may be no good at, and unsure of what tools are really useful.
 My wife bought a few old leatherworking awls, which I cleaned and sharpened, with a view to trimming an over-long belt that I have had for years, from the buckle end..

 Remanufacturing the belt with the buckle in a different place involved slimming down the end of the belt to reduce the thickness of the leather - a process known as skiving.